ClintTaguba-Lab/ClintTaguba-Lab.github.io/README.md

 # Clinton Taguba - Data Analysis Portfolio

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This repository contains my one page data analytics portfolio, where I showcase my projects, skills, and experience.

 ## About This Portfolio Template

-This portfolio is designed to demonstrate skills in:
+Through these projects, I demonstrate my ability to:
-- Data visualization and storytelling
+- Use SQL and Python to clean, explore, and analyze data
-- Data modeling and analysis
+- Present findings through clear data visualization and storytelling
-- Creating interactive, professional dashboards
+- Build interactive dashboards using Power BI and Tableau
-- Transforming complex data into actionable insights
+- Turn data insights into practical business recommendations

 ## 🚀 Projects